danog/MadelineProtoDocs/docs/API_docs/constructors/botCommand.md

 ---
 title: botCommand
-description: Represents command supported by bot
+description: Describes a bot command that can be used in a chat
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: botCommand